 We offer a range of education sessions for Primary and Secondary schools with the Bute Park Education Officer.
 We can also design tailor made education sessions that cover a specific topic or meet the needs of your group.

-Education sessions are available for either a half day (£3 per pupil) or a full day (£5 per pupil).
+Education sessions are available for either a half day (£100 for up to 30 pupils) or a full day (£150 for up to 30 pupils).

 Please remember our learning sessions/workshops take place outside so you need to come prepared for the weather and to be out and about enjoying Bute Park for the duration of your visit.

 Education sessions for Primary and Secondary Schools